jeremysee2/jeremysee2.github.io/_drafts/Lichee Tang FPGA/2021-04-01-tutorial-5-vga-display-output.md

 In my case, I use the [VGA PS2 board from Waveshare](https://github.com/jeremysee2/Lichee-Tang-Tutorial/raw/master/tutorial-5/VGA-PS2-Board-Schematic.pdf), which uses an R2R DAC to generate 3-bit RGB colour.
 3V3 logic levels on the FPGA result in a maximum 0.7V analog voltage to the VGA connector, the maximum value for each colour.

 With this, congratulations!
 You've made your first video output with VGA and are on track to do great things with FPGAs!
-By now you should be sufficiently well versed in Verilog and are able to understand how FPGA code is designed and executed.
+By now you should be sufficiently well versed in Verilog and are able to understand how HDL code is designed and executed.
 I recommend trying out [Nandland's Pong walkthrough](https://www.youtube.com/watch?v=sFgNpK4yQwQ) or running the [PicoRV32 core on this FPGA](https://github.com/nekomona/picorv32-tang) as a stretcher exercise.
 The possibilities are endless!